Tuu languages

-The Tuu languages, or Taa–ǃKwi (Taa–ǃUi, ǃUi–Taa, Kwi) languages, are a language family consisting of two language clusters spoken in Botswana and South Africa.
+The Tuu languages, or Taa–ǃKwi (Taa–ǃUi, ǃUi–Taa, Kwi) languages, are a language family consisting of two language clusters spoken in Botswana, South Africa and Namibia.
 The relationship between the two clusters is not doubted, but is distant.
 The name Tuu comes from a word common to both branches of the family for "person".

 History

 The ancestor of Tuu languages, Proto-Tuu, was presumably also spoken in or around the Kalahari desert, as a word for the gemsbok (*!hai) is reconstructable to Proto-Tuu.

 There is evidence of substantial borrowing of words between Tuu languages and other Khoisan languages, including basic vocabulary.
-Khoekhoe in particular is thought to have a Tuu (!Ui branch) substrate.
+Khoekhoe in particular is thought to have a Tuu (ǃKwi-branch) substrate.

 Examples of borrowings from Khoe into Tuu include 'chest' (ǃXóõ gǁúu from Khoe *gǁuu) and 'chin' (Nǁng gǃann from Khoe *ǃann).
 A root for 'louse' shared by some Khoe and Tuu languages (ǁxóni~kx'uni~kx'uri) has been suggested as deriving from a 'pre-Tuu/pre-Khoe substrate'.

 Classification

-The Tuu languages are not demonstrably related to any other language family, though they do share a many similarities to the languages of the Kxʼa family.
-This is generally thought to be due to thousands of years of contact and mutual influence (a sprachbund), but some scholars believe that the two families may eventually prove not to be orphans.
+The Tuu languages are not demonstrably related to any other language family, though they do share many similarities to the languages of the Kxʼa family.
+This is generally thought to be due to thousands of years of contact and mutual influence (a sprachbund), but some scholars believe that the two families may eventually prove to be related.

-The Tuu languages were once thought to form a branch of the now-obsolete Khoisan language family, and were thus called Southern Khoisan.
+The Tuu languages were once accepted as a branch of the now-obsolete Khoisan language family, and in that conception were called Southern Khoisan.

 Languages

+The languages and their relationships are thought to be as follows.
+In several places there is not enough data to distinguish language from dialect: